mjones1818/Project-Log/README.md

 # Description
-This website can be used to keep track of all maintenance activity at Sail Chicago.
-This includes all user activity, parts and work history
+This website can be used to showcase projects

 # Install instructions
 Download repository